 Sole in parchment with warm date and apricot salad

-Unwrap North African–inspired flavor with our parchment-steamed fish fillets, a paleo meal that’s packed with lean protein and good fats.
+Unwrap North African–inspired flavor with our parchment-steamed fish fillets, a heart-healthy paleo meal that’s packed with lean protein and good fats.

 In your bag

 - 1 or 2 organic shallots